12 Things Minimalists Wish You’d Stop Spending Money On

 Pinterest addicts harbor big dreams about all the lovely, homemade items they might make for their home.
 When those supplies go on sale at the craft store, it’s like a dreams come true.
 But are you really going to decorate a dozen Mason jars, or find things to coat with gold spray paint?
 Keeping supplies around without ever doing the projects wastes money and stresses you out, says professional organizer Suzanna Kaye, owner of Spark!
 Organizing, LLC.
 “Don’t let yourself surround yourself with incomplete projects,” she says.
 “This adds to procrastination and hurts your self-esteem and motivation.”
 She recommends active crafters keep just enough for three projects on hand, and not let yourself buy materials for more until you finish one.

 Between 1975 and 2015, the median square feet of a new home in the United States rose 62 percent—from 1,535 to 2,467 square feet, according to the Census Bureau.
 And what does that extra square footage get you?
 Maybe a few bragging rights—but that’s it, says Becker.
 “It’s this keeping up with the Joneses mentality,” that dismays him.
 “We’re comparing ourselves to all the wrong things here.
 We’re trying to get in a certain neighborhood or make a certain impression.”
 Plus, the bigger the house, the more belongings we hold on to, he notes.
 We need bigger and bigger homes to fit all our stuff, and so the cycle continues, he says.
 That extra storage space is also a waste of money.
-We promise you can be just as comfortable in a way smaller house—and these decluttering tips from the owner of a 480-square-foot house is proof.
+We promise you can be just as comfortable in a way smaller house.

 ‘Life-changing’ beauty products